Forest-Economics-Goettingen/optimLanduse/README.md

 leave-indicators-out analysis, leads to a portfolio covering forests only (corresponds to figure 5 of Gosling et al. (2020)).
-It can be followed that all contributions of all other land-cover alternatives in all scenarios (even the optimistic outcomes) to the ecological indicators are lower then the contribution of forest.
-This portfolio differs even more from the actually observed portfolio then the above shown multiobjective portfolio.
-Also the ecological indicators are apparently not sufficient to approximate the farmers’ actual inceptions.
+It can be followed that all contributions of all other land-cover alternatives in all scenarios (even the optimistic ones) to the ecological indicators are lower then the contribution of forest.
+This portfolio differs even more from the actually observed portfolio then the above shown multi-functional portfolio.
+Also the ecological indicators are therefore apparently not sufficient to approximate the farmers’ inceptions.

 ### Immediate Economic Success